Ratimon/redprint-optimism-contracts-examples/README.md

 1. `Redprint Wizard` (**Web UI**)

-We are building `Redprint Wizard`, a web application to interactively customize, mix & match, deploy L2 **OPStack** chain / App-chain.
+We are building `Redprint Wizard`, a web application to interactively customize, mix & match, deploy layer2 **OPStack** chain / **App-chain**.

-It can be as educational platform to explore and select different versions of smart contract components for different usecases/features.
+It can be as educational platform to explore and select different versions of smart contract components for different usecases / features.
 Then, the `Redprint` will generate all required solidity code, including both smart contract parts and their relevant deploy scripts.

 By way of illustration, this is a **low-fidelity wireframe** showing how it works:

 ![ui demo](./assets/demo.png)

-It can be seen above that the developers have several options to choose their own desired layer.
-In our example, it is the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is chosen over other Governor-style contract systems.
+It can be seen above that the developers have several options to choose their own desired layers.
+In our example above, it is the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is picked over other Governor-style contract systems.

-Another example is **Compound-style contract**.
+To be more specific, another option is **Compound-style contract**.
 Different sets of parameters can be selected based on the preference.
 This includes **Voting Delay**, **Voting Period**, **Time Lock Period** and etc.

 2. `redprint-forge` (**Framework**)

 We are developing `redprint-forge`, a modular solidity-based framework to deploy OP stack smart contract.
 It works as an engine to:

 - Provide type-safe deployment functions for **OPStack**'s smart contract component.
 This ensures correct type and order of arguments, enhancing security in smart contract development
-- Save deployment schemas in json file
+- Save deployment schemas in **json** file
 - Separate into each of modular and customizable components

 The directories below show how modular the `redprint-forge` 's **deployment system** is :